Evexi/Evexi/docs/fs/index.md

 #

 ### DOWNLOAD
 Download’s the requested file.
-Download only supports the following file types '.html', '.jpg', '.jpeg'.
-If a unsupported url is provided the download will return an error string.
+Download only supports the following file types .html, .jpg, .jpeg & .png.
+If a unsupported url is provided the download assume its a html type.

 NOTE: It is not necessary to validate prior to downloading a file (this was required in previous Samsung platform releases, example, SSSP2 & SSSP3).
 If the downloaded file already exists the function will return as if it were a successful download.